 Aperture priority is not hard to use, so long as you understand aperture, ISO, and shutter speed.

-First, enter aperture priority mode by turning your PASM dial to “A” (or “Av” on Canon cameras).
-With some Fuji and Leica cameras, you get the same effect by turning the Shutter Speed dial to Auto.
+First, enter aperture priority mode by turning your PSAM dial to “A” (or “Av” on Canon cameras).
+With some Fuji and Leica cameras that don’t have a PSAM dial, you get the same effect by turning the Shutter Speed dial to Auto.

 Second, you must select your aperture manually – the f-stop you plan to use.
 In aperture priority mode, the camera will never change the aperture you select.
 So, it’s very important to pick the right one for your desired depth of field (and other factors).